 IF A STUDENT TESTS POSITIVE FOR COVID-19 THEY SHOULD:

-- Isolate for 14 days.
-This may be at home or could mean you will need to temporarily relocate to a designated area.
-Each case will be decided individually between the student, the Pa.
-Department of Health and Clarion University.
+- You will possibly need to relocate (temporarily) to a designated area.
+Each case will be decided individually between the student, the PA Department of Health, and PennWest Clarion.

 - Monitor your symptoms.
 If you have an emergency warning sign (including trouble breathing), seek emergency medical care immediately.

-- Someone from the Center for Wellness will check on you daily by phone, email or text.
+- Someone from the University will check in on you regularly by phone, email, or text.

-- Stay in a room separate from other household members, if possible.
+- Stay in a separate room from other household members.

-- Wear a cloth face covering when around other people, if able.
+- Wear a cloth face covering when around other people.

 IF AN EMPLOYEE TESTS POSITIVE THEY SHOULD: